starcitizen-lug/knowledge-base/wiki/Troubleshooting.md

 #### Code 3 crash with error: *Star Citizen process exited abnormally (code: 3) : Command failed*
 - You are likely missing 32bit drivers.
-Make sure the following packages are installed (names may vary depending on your distro)
-  - Nvidia: `lib32-nvidia-utils`
-  - AMD: `lib32-mesa` and `lib32-vulkan-radeon`
+See [32bit Drivers](#-32bit-drivers) below for more information
 - Additionally, explicitly set the Vulkan ICD loader in Lutris to either `Nvidia Proprietary` or `AMD RADV Open Source`
   - Right click the game -> Configure -> System options -> Vulkan ICD loader
 - If you are using the Flatpak Lutris, you may need to resync it with your system after installing the 32bit drivers.
 Run: `flatpak update`